adambeauchamp/home/cv.markdown

 ## Conference Presentations

-Forthcoming: “A Diaspora of Documents: Assembling Archives and Silencing the Past with the Rochambeau Papers.”
+“A Diaspora of Documents: Assembling Archives and Silencing the Past with the Rochambeau Papers.”
 Paper presented at the LSU Graduate History Conference, Baton Rouge, LA.
 March 2021.

 “In Search of a Just & Responsible Culture of Assessment: Two Critical Alternatives to Learning Analytics in Libraries.”
 Co-presented with Mallary Rawls.
 Presentation at the Critical Librarianship and Pedagogy Symposium, Tucson, AZ, September 2020.
 [Postponed from March 2020 due to COVID-19.]
 Recording available at <https://www.youtube.com/watch?v=t6f_1QvAu_A&feature=youtu.be>.